Create your AI that knows when to say "I don't know." Try it on your data →

 Should I use exact/keyword search, semantic search, or both for SKUs and error codes?

-You can run a hybrid flow with a clear routing rule: if a query matches an identifier pattern like `^[A-Z]{1,4}[-_]?\d{3,6}[A-Z0-9-]*$` (letters plus digits, optional delimiters), send it to exact or keyword retrieval first, and keep semantic retrieval for context expansion only.
+You can run a hybrid flow with a clear routing rule: if a query follows an identifier pattern such as two to four letters, an optional hyphen or underscore, and three to six digits, send it to exact or keyword retrieval first, and keep semantic retrieval for context expansion only.
 For error code E1027 or SKU AB-4491X, exact search should return the canonical record; semantic search should then pull troubleshooting notes, related incidents, and workaround language.
-If identifier lookup fails, validate inputs before widening semantic search: confirm `session_id` format (UUID v4 in many deployments), enforce input-length limits (for example 3 to 64 characters), and block illegal delimiters.
-In Freshdesk escalation data, 34% of “search is broken” reports were actually invalid code format or overlength input.
-Elastic and Algolia users report the same lexical-first pattern for IDs.
+If identifier lookup fails, validate inputs before widening semantic search: confirm `session_id` format, enforce input-length limits, and block illegal delimiters.

 Alphanumeric identifiers may look simple on the surface, but they carry structural and contextual meaning that traditional search engines weren’t built to understand.